Mennonite/s Writing VI: Solos and Harmonies

 - Rudy Wiebe

-The conference is co-sponsored by Conrad Grebel University College (Waterloo, Ont.) and supported in part by the Virginia Commission for the Arts, the National Endowment for the Arts, the Marpeck Foundation, and EMU’s Student Government Association.
+The conference was co-sponsored by Conrad Grebel University College and supported in part by the Virginia Commission for the Arts, the National Endowment for the Arts, and the Marpeck Foundation.